filecoin-project/lotus/documentation/en/install-lotus-ubuntu.md

 Install Go 1.14

 Find the latest version of Go [on their website](https://golang.org/dl/) and follow the installation instructions.
-As of now, thats 1.14.4.
+At the time of writing this document, thats 1.14.4.
 Extract it to `/usr/local`, and add the go binaries to your `$PATH`.

 ```sh
 wget -c https://dl.google.com/go/go1.14.4.linux-amd64.tar.gz -O - | sudo tar -xz -C /usr/local